weechat/scripts/Contributing.md

 # Contributing to WeeChat scripts

+## Reporting an issue

+Before reporting an issue, it is recommended to contact the author of script directly.\
+If you have no answer, or if the author has no time to fix the problem, then you can report the issue in the tracker or send an update of the script if you are able to fix yourself.

 ## Adding a new script

 New scripts are added with pull requests against master branch of this repository, using the pull request template called `Add script`.